 - Have a strong academic background (3.0 minimum undergraduate GPA and a 3.0 in any completed science coursework)

 - Have prior healthcare experience, which could include shadowing, volunteering, or working in the healthcare field

 - Can clearly articulate your interest in medicine and your plan for achieving academic excellence to be a competitive applicant

 - Are a U.S. citizen (U.S. medical schools rarely admit international students)

 Applying to post-baccalaureate premedical program

 Pre-med post-bacc students must meet both the general requirements for post-bacc admission as well as the pre-health student requirements established by the College of Science above.
 There is no special application for post-bacc pre-medical students; apply as a regular post-bacc student through OSU admissions.

+There is no single best major for pre-med students, it is most common to simply complete prerequisite courses.
 It is a common misconception that having multiple degrees will make students stronger candidates for medical school.
 Students do not need to complete a second degree, and multiple degrees are not a criterion of importance in the application process.
-Because of this, it is most common to simply complete prerequisite courses.
 The two paths for post-bacc major selection are outlined below: